Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Finite presentations for

 In this section, we prove Theorem~\ref{thm:finitepres}.
 In the course of our argument, we shall refer to two particular subsets of the collection~$\Omega$ of addresses.
 Write $\Delta = (X^{2})^{n}$ for the set of addresses $\bm{\alpha} = (\alpha_{1},\alpha_{2},\dots,\alpha_{n})$ satisfying $\length{\alpha_{i}} = 2$ for $i = 1$,~$2$, \dots,~$n$.
 Also define~$\Omega^{\ast}$ to be the set of addresses $\bm{\alpha} = (\alpha_{1},\alpha_{2},\dots,\alpha_{n})$ satisfying $\length{\alpha_{i}} \geq 2$ for $i = 1$,~$2$, \dots,~$n$.

 We shall define a presentation for a group~$G$ on three generators $a$,~$b$ and~$c$ and $2n^{2} + 3n + 11$ relations.
+The starting point is a presentation for the symmetric group of degree~$4^{n}$ on two generators.
+According to~\cite[Theorem~A]{GKKL}, this can be achieved using merely eight relations (independent of the value of~$n$).
+A recent article by Huxford~\cite{Huxford} presents corrections to the arguments and the relations given in~\cite{GKKL}.
+Note, however, that the number of relations is unaffected and the statement of~\cite[Theorem~A]{GKKL} remains valid.

-Our first family of relations is sufficient to ensure that the generators $a$~and~$b$ satisfy all relations that hold in the symmetric group of degree~$4^{n}$.
-According to~\cite[Theorem~A]{GKKL}, this can be achieved using merely eight relations involving $a$~and~$b$ (independent of the value of~$n$).
-Moreover, all the relations listed in R1--R7 are satisfied if one maps $a$,~$b$ and~$c$ to the corresponding elements of~$nV$ (where for~$c$ we interpret Relation~R7 in~$nV$).
+Our first family (\ref{rel:R1-Sym} below) of relations is sufficient to ensure that the generators $a$~and~$b$ satisfy all relations that hold in the symmetric group of degree~$4^{n}$.
+Moreover, all the relations that we assume are satisfied if one maps $a$,~$b$ and~$c$ to the corresponding elements of~$nV$ (where for~$c$ we interpret Relation~\ref{rel:R7-c-def} in~$nV$).
 In particular, the resulting homomorphism $G \to nV$ induces a homomorphism from $H = \langle a,b \rangle$ onto the above symmetric group.
 Consequently, $H \cong \Sym(\Delta)$ and we may interpret the elements in $H$ as defining permutations of~$\Delta$.
-We therefore use the symbol~$\swap{\bm{\alpha}}{\bm{\beta}}$, where $\bm{\alpha}, \bm{\beta} \in \Delta$ with $\bm{\alpha} \perp \bm{\beta}$, to denote certain elements of the subgroup~$H$ and more generally refer to \emph{permutations} of~$\Delta$ by which we mean the corresponding element of this subgroup.
+We therefore use the symbol~$\swap{\bm{\alpha}}{\bm{\beta}}$, where $\bm{\alpha}, \bm{\beta} \in \Delta$ with $\bm{\alpha} \perp \bm{\beta}$, to denote certain elements of the subgroup~$H$ and more generally refer to \emph{permutations} of~$\Delta$ by which we mean the corresponding elements of this subgroup.
 This also means that we can speak of the support of an element $g \in H$ and use the notation $\bm{\gamma} \bullet g$ to denote the effect of applying~$g$ to some address~$\bm{\gamma} \in \Delta$.
 (In some sense, this extends the notation given in Section~\ref{sec:intro}.)